WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 :::details
 ### What happens when I install the wrong package for macOS?

-Wasabi will not start or crash at startup.
+Wasabi won't start or it will crash on startup.
 This will not harm your computer.
 :::